 - acted unreasonably

-People injured by a state or city employee in Nevada are never barred from bringing a personal injury lawsuit against the state or city government.
-In many cases, accident victims may be able to avoid a lawsuit altogether by filing a notice of claim and settling with the government.
+Note you are never barred from bringing a personal injury lawsuit against the state or city government if you are injured by a state or city employee in Nevada.
+In many cases, you may be able to avoid a lawsuit altogether by filing a notice of claim and settling with the government.

 In this article, our Las Vegas Nevada personal injury attorneys discuss: